robingould/music-linker/README.md

 "Oh no!
 My new friend just sent me a Spotify playlist but I don't even have Spotify premium!!
 Damn... that sucks...
 If ONLY there was an easy way to copy and paste that link and get the music sorted into playlists by similarity on my self-hosted Jellyfin server in under 15 mins, also I have seperate Spotify, Youtube, Soundcloud and downloaded playlists, it really sucks that they're all seperate and I can only listen to one at a time"

-(The first thing has never happened to me but you can be my first if you wanna send me a Spotify playlist haha...pplease)
+(The first thing has never happened to me but you can be my first if you want, just send me a Spotify playlist haha...pplease)

 ## Steal all your friends music with a single copy-paste!
 Connect all of your cross-platform music together, with the click of a button(s)!